AdobeDocs/learn-from-your-peers-events.en/help/events/analytics/feb2023/data-driven-culture.md

 ---
-title: "[!DNL Adobe Analytics] Building a Data Driven Culture"
+title: '[!DNL Adobe Analytics] Building a Data Driven Culture'
 description: Join [!DNL Adobe Analytics] Champion Gitai Ben-Ammi as he discusses what a data-driven culture looks like and shares strategies for using [!DNL Adobe Analytics] to build one.
 role: User
 doc-type: Event
 last-substantial-update: 2023-02-09
 kt: 11836
 thumbnail: 3414131.jpeg
+exl-id: 4dff4c71-cf8e-47da-8cf4-a2bb349d58fd
 ---
 # Building a Data Driven Culture

 Join [!DNL Adobe Analytics] Champion Gitai Ben-Ammi as he discusses what a data-driven culture looks like and shares strategies for using [!DNL Adobe Analytics] to build one.